-If the participant sustains a new suspected concussion, the Bowls Canada Boulingrin Concussion Protocol should be followed as outlined here.
+In the event that the participant sustains a new suspected concussion, the Bowls Canada Boulingrin Concussion Protocol should be followed as outlined here.

 8. Approval

 This protocol was developed in consultation with Parachute Canada and meets national standards for concussion protocols.